Today's Wednesday • 8 mins read

 Overcoming hopelessness is possible.
 Here are some helpful tips to overcome hopelessness:

-1. Seek expert help.
-A therapist trained in cognitive behavioral therapy (CBT) can help you open up about your troubling issues and negative thought patterns, and teach you how to challenge them and apply the modified insights in your daily life.
+- Seek expert help.
+If you have been feeling hopeless or thinking that your life has no meaning or purpose, urgently seek the help of a mental health professional.
+A therapist trained in cognitive behavioral therapy (CBT) can help you open up about your issues and negative thought patterns, and teach you how to challenge them and apply the modified insights in your daily life.
 A trauma-informed care practitioner can help resolve your past traumas.

-5. Learn to handle criticism like a pro.
+- Learn to handle criticism.
 Stop believing everything that everyone says about you.
 Let go of your toxic relationships.
 Get away from people who blame you for your condition and do not help you grow out of your hopelessness.

 Final Words